 The filling is where the magic is though.
 I made a batch of my pumpkin sunflower seed butter and added a half of a scoop of Vega Vanilla Protein powder to help this be more filling!
 The combination of protein, fiber (from the pumpkin) and healthy fats (from the sunbutter and coconut oil) make these a filling treat, not just a sugar bomb!

-I try really hard now to focus on balance.
-I still enjoy sweet stuff, but I really stop and think about what impact it might make on me.
-My general rule is that I try to enjoy real indulgences outside of the house.
-I don’t bring them home with me (or in my car).
+I try really hard now to focus on balance and while I still enjoy sweet stuff, but I really stop and think about what impact it might make on me.
+My general rule is that I try to enjoy real indulgences outside of the house and not don’t bring them home with me (or in my car).
 I sit down and enjoy them, not just casually throw them in my mouth as I’m driving or running out the door.
 But I like to have something sweet every day, so I make some healthier versions of things so I can feel like I am practicing balance.
 Some days that just means I make a smoothie.
 Other days, it’s these Dairy Free Chocolate Pumpkin Sunbutter Cups or chocolate chocolate chip cookies.

 Dairy Free Chocolate Pumpkin Sunbutter Cups